habitat-sh/habitat/UX_PRINCIPLES.md

 # Habitat CLI UX Principles

 ## Commands
-### Be Judicious
-- Be judicious with the number of available commands
-- Limit the number of nouns - keeps the cognitive load small; users can memorize the core commands (keep them writing plans, not fumbling and looking up commands)
-### Build Consistency
-- Using the noun before the verb fosters consistency; you also get help at the noun level (imagine your command set as a tree hierarchy branching out from the root); if you can remember the nouns then you can quickly get the list of verbs for that noun (e.g. hab package -help)
-- Use shortcuts sparingly - they’re certainly useful but obstruct understanding and meaning
-- Don’t treat flags as 2nd class citizens.
-Be aware of existing flags and consider how they can/will be used across multiple commands and subcommands.

 ### Make it Readable
-- Familiarity, simplicity and readability make it memorable.
-Docs are useful, but we don’t want people having to continually refer back to them.
 - Keep commands human readable and memorizable by using a sentence like structure `hab <noun> <verb>`
 - The consistent noun/verb format becomes rhythmic and builds a mental model if used properly
 - Use terms (nouns and verbs) that fit with a real-world analogy